HORIZON-MSCA-2023-SE-01

 Eric Schumbera, Johannes Gutenberg-Universität Mainz

-Juan Mc Donagh, Universidad Nacional de Quilmes
+Juan Mac Donagh, Universidad Nacional de Quilmes

 Oriol Barcenas, Universitat Autònoma de Barcelona